 “I hope it’s a great first day,” I coaxed myself into saying.

 “Hmmm, sure.”
-Was her response.
+That was her response.
 I’d already asked her the day before how she felt about school.
 “Nothing.
 It’s just school.
 Not exciting.”

 Not exciting.
 Then why go?
 This would be her first day of school EVER.

 Why even go?
 I’ve been offering you a personalized education before you were a preschooler.
-Why go for an institutional approach, and even moreso, on a year of the pandemic with precautions that change the whole dynamic anyway?
+Why go for an institutional approach, and even more so, in a year of the pandemic with precautions that change the whole dynamic anyway?

 School is structured radically differently with the pandemic, so five weeks in a Foods class would be her introduction to school.
 What does that even mean for a homeschooled kid that was taught to cook out of the womb?